The Silent Killers: 6 Medical Conditions Linked to Internal Heat

 The pancreas is another organ located in the abdomen lying behind the stomach and near the small bowel.

 Mainly it produces enzymes and hormones.
-One of the most important of these is insulin, responsible for maintaining blood sugar and other body functions.
+One of the most important of these is insulin, which is responsible for maintaining blood sugar and other body functions.
 The enzymes from the pancreas are important for digestion.

 If you have pancreatitis or inflammation of the pancreas, you might feel severe pain in your upper abdomen.
+This gives it a profile as one of the serious medical conditions linked to internal heat.

 You might also notice nausea, vomiting, diarrhoea, fever, chills, and fatigue.